-You can demonstrate your knowledge and understanding of a subject by using information from sources or generated from sources which may include the internet and AI.
-Remember though, you must take care how you use this material - you cannot copy it and claim it as your own work.
+You can demonstrate your knowledge and understanding of a subject by using information from sources or generated from sources which may include the internet and Al. Remember, though, information from these sources may be incorrect or biased.
+You must take care how you use this material - you cannot copy it and claim it as your own work.